LabJSON/labjson-spec/labjson-spec.md

 ## [Appendix B. Contributors](#appendix-b-contributors)

 The LabJSON format specification is the product of discussions with environmental lab information systems users and vendors.
+Support for the content of the LabJSON specification was drawn from the GeoJSON and JSON-API specifications.